 Monitoring for these parameters using these in-house methods continues as resources allow.
 The herbicide data received from this project can be considered qualitative or semi-quantitative, and the results have been roughly similar to the pattern of detections from the Database.

-The herbicide data has been compiled by the NDA and is available at: <a href="http://data.dnr.nebraska.gov/Clearinghouse/Clearin
+The herbicide data has been compiled by the NDA and is available at: http://clearinghouse.nebraska.gov/ClearinghouseELISA.aspx

 Herbicide Trends